hakavlad/nohang/README.md

 ## Solution

-Use one of userspace OOM killer.
+Use one of the userspace OOM killers.
 - Use of [earlyoom](https://github.com/rfjakob/earlyoom).
 This is a simple, stable and tiny OOM preventer written in C (the best choice for emedded and old servers).
 It has a minimum dependencies and can work with oldest kernels.
 - Use of [oomd](https://github.com/facebookincubator/oomd).
 This is a userspace OOM killer for linux systems written in C++ and developed by Facebook.
 This is the best choice for use in large data centers.
 It needs Linux 4.20+.
 - Use of [low-memory-monitor](https://gitlab.freedesktop.org/hadess/low-memory-monitor/).
 There's a [project announcement](http://www.hadess.net/2019/08/low-memory-monitor-new-project.html).
-- Use of `nohang` (maybe this is a good choice for modern desktops and servers if you need fine tuning).
+- Use of `nohang`: nohang is earlyoom on steroids and has many useful features, see below.
+Maybe this is a good choice for modern desktops and servers if you need fine-tuning.

 ## Some features

 - Sending the SIGTERM signal is default corrective action.
 If the victim does not respond to SIGTERM, with a further drop in the level of memory it gets SIGKILL;
-- Customizing victim selection: impact on the badness of processes via matching their names, cgroup_v1, cgroup_v2, exe realpathes, environs, cmdlines and euids with specified regular expressions;
+- Customizing victim selection: impact on the badness of processes via matching their names, cgroups, exe realpathes, environs, cmdlines and euids with specified regular expressions;
 - Customizing corrective actions: if the name or cgroup_v1 of the victim matches a certain regex pattern, you can run any command instead of sending the SIGTERM signal (the default corrective action) to the victim.
 For example:
     - `sysmemctl restart foo`;
     - `kill -INT $PID` (you can override the signal sent to the victim, $PID will be replaced by the victim's PID);